Long Man of Wilmington: Influence on culture

 The Long Man has long been an influence on artists, musicians, and authors.
 The composers Benjamin Britten and Frank Bridge would often picnic at the foot of the figure.
-It has inspired The Long Man's Legs (SAB Choir, soprano soloist and narrater) by Tony Biggin and On Windover Hill by Nathan James, which was premiered at Boxgrove Priory, near Chichester, by the Royal Philharmonic Concert Orchestra and Harlequin Chamber Choir on 7 March 2020.
+It inspired On Windover Hill by Nathan James, which premiered at Boxgrove Priory, near Chichester, by the Royal Philharmonic Concert Orchestra and Harlequin Chamber Choir on 7 March 2020.
 The figure was also an influence on Avril Coleridge-Taylor's work for chorus and orchestra, Wyndore, which was written in Alfriston in 1936.
-The folk-singer, Maria Cunningham, wrote a folk song about the Long Man in 1996.